vrozaksen/mikrotik-terraform/README.md

 2. I truly believe this was an interesting project.
 I hope that seeing this will inspire others to attempt similar projects and in turn also share their experiences.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - Derived from [mirceanton/mikrotik-terraform](https://github.com/mirceanton/mikrotik-terraform).

+See [LICENSE](LICENSE) for full terms.

+## Inspiration & Credits

+This project was originally inspired by [mirceanton/mikrotik-terraform](https://github.com/mirceanton/mikrotik-terraform).
+While I've significantly adapted and extended the codebase for my specific needs, the core idea and initial structure owe credit to the original author.